ShwethaPari/Target-Brazil-E-Commerce-SQL-Case-Study/README.md

 ---

 ## 🔍 Analysis Performed & SQL Queries
-*Click on any business question below to view the SQL implementation query logic.*
+*Click on any business question below to view the SQL implementation query logic and execution results.*

 <details>
   <summary><b>1.
 Initial data exploration of customers and geolocation tables</b></summary>